dmdtutorials-com/ExtentionStoppR/README.md

 # Instructions:

 ## Type 1.
 "Normal Mode"
-*(uses lots of resources, if you cannot use NoSpyBoot, please use [ExtPrint3r](https://github.com/Blobby-Boi/ExtPrint3r) instead, as it uses significantly less resources, and is easier to use.*
+*(uses lots of resources, if you cannot use ExtentionStoppRBoot, please use [ExtPrint3r](https://github.com/Blobby-Boi/ExtPrint3r) instead, as it uses significantly less resources, and is easier to use.*
 * Step 1: Download the repository's source code and save it somewhere where you won't lose it, like in your google drive.

-* Step 2: Run the `nospy.html` file and press initiate, this may take a while
+* Step 2: Run the `ExtentionStoppR.html` file and press initiate, this may take a while

 * Step 3: When it's done, find your extention in the extentions bar, right click it, and click `Manage extention`

 * Step 4: Scroll down and Click `Allow File URLs` Twice

-* Step 5: Don't close the `nospy.html` page and you're done!
+* Step 5: Don't close the `ExtentionStoppR.html` page and you're done!

 ## Type 2.
-"NospyBoot" *(uses significantly less resources when finished)*
+"ExtentionStoppRBoot" *(uses significantly less resources when finished)*

 * Step 1: Pin the extention you want to disable